-After being shipped out of the Malvedos winery in the spring following the harvest, the wine travels to Graham’s cask lodge in Vila Nova de Gaia, immediately south across the Duoro from Porto, where it typically spends one or two years in seasoned wooden barrels or vats.
+After being shipped out of the Malvedos winery in the spring following the harvest, the wine travels to Graham’s cask lodge in Vila Nova de Gaia, immediately south across the Duoro from Porto, where it spends two years in seasoned wooden oak vats.
 This is a rather shorter period in wood than other Reserve Ruby Ports, with the intent being to preserve its youthful fruit character.

 The final blend is created from two or three different harvests to get a consistent taste and style from one year to the next..
 The wine is an average of five to six years old when it is lightly filtered and bottled.
 Once in bottle, the wine is ready to drink, and does not require further ageing.

 This fortified wine has a seductive, rich aroma of ripe plums, cherries, figs, and dark chocolate notes.
 On the palate it’s complex, with an excellent structure and a long, lingering finish.
 It is fruity, with good concentration.
 ABV is 20%.

 Six Grapes pairs particularly well with dark chocolate or blue cheese, but is also delicious on its own as a luscious dessert in a glass.